HrishavBakulBarua/GTA-HDR/README.md

 ##  Citation

-If you find our work (i.e. the code, the theory/concept, or the dataset) useful for your research or development activities, please consider citing our work as follows:
+If you find our work (i.e., the code, the theory/concept, or the dataset) useful for your research or development activities, please consider citing our work as follows:

 ~~~
 @article{barua2024gta,